valyd8chain/dockerized-harmony-node/README.md

             ```

 ### Clone Harmony DBs
-1) `cd helper/rclone`
+1) `cd helper/rclone`]
-2) Create your `.env` file from the `.env_example` file provided: `cp .env_example .env`
-3) Edit your `.env` file to your desired Shard and network.
+2) Edit the `docker-compose.yml` file to your desired Shard and network.
-4) Clone the Harmony DB:
+3) Clone the Harmony DB:
     - With Docker Compose: `docker-compose run --rm clone_harmony_db`
     - With Docker CLI: Docker Compose is easier just do that, trust me
-5) Repeat Steps 3-4 for any additional Harmony DBs needed
+4) Repeat Steps 2-3 for any additional Harmony DBs needed
-6) Verify your `harmony_dbs` volume has persisted by running another bash session in temporary container from the `harmony-node` image.
+5) Verify your `harmony_dbs` volume has persisted by running another bash session in temporary container from the `harmony-node` image.
     1) `docker run --rm -t -i -v harmony_dbs:/harmony_node/dbs valyd8chain/harmony-node:latest /bin/bash`
     2) Now in the container run `ls dbs/`.
 You should see directories for each Harmony DB that you cloned.